Frank Lausche: Legal and political career

+Governor of Ohio (1945–1947, 1949–1957)

-He served until 1944, when he first won election as governor of Ohio, the state's first Roman Catholic in that position.
-Lausche served as governor from 1945 to 1947, when he narrowly lost to Thomas J. Herbert.
+Lausche served as mayor until 1944, when he first won the 1944 Ohio gubernatorial election.
+He was the first Roman Catholic to be governor of Ohio.
+Lausche served as governor from 1945 to 1947, when he narrowly lost the 1946 Ohio gubernatorial election to Thomas J. Herbert.
 Lausche defeated Herbert in a 1948 rematch, however, and served four consecutive two-year terms from 1949 to 1957.
 He was reelected as governor in 1950, defeating state Treasurer Don H. Ebright; in 1952, defeating Cincinnati Mayor Charles Phelps Taft II; and in 1954, defeating state Auditor Jim Rhodes, who later became governor himself.
 Lausche resigned in early 1957, having won election to the United States Senate in November 1956, unseating incumbent Republican George Bender.